bmwcarit/joynr/wiki/JavaSettings.md

 ### `PROPERTY_BACKPRESSURE_REPEATED_MQTT_MESSAGE_IGNORE_PERIOD_MS`
 Time in milliseconds for which the message ID of processed messages is kept to detect duplicated incoming Mqtt messages.

+This property is only relevant when `PROPERTY_BACKPRESSURE_ENABLED` is set to true.

 The Mqtt broker tries to resend a Qos=1 and Qos=2 message when no response (PUBACK/PUBREL) is received.
 Joynr keeps track of received but not yet processed messages and delays the